 Reference values in ReFrame are specified as a three-tuple comprising the reference value and lower and upper thresholds.
 Thresholds are specified as decimal fractions of the reference value.
-The lower threshold must lie in the [-1,0] interval, whereas the upper threshold must be lie in the [0,1] interval.
+For nonnegative reference values, the lower threshold must lie in the [-1,0], whereas the upper threshold may be any positive real number or zero.
 In our example, the reference value for this test on daint: gpu is 50 Gflop/s $\pm 10\%$.
 Setting a threshold value to None disables the threshold.